-Figure 4. (a) ICR values against compression force.
-Samples: A1 (titanium nitride), B6 (chromium nitride), C1 (ion nitrided), D1 (diamond-like carbon), F1 (without coating) and G (conventional graphite for PEMFC bipolar plates); (b) PEMFC with AISI316L/TiN plates - Initial and after 500 hours of operation.
-(17)
+Figure 5. (a) ICR values against compression force.
+Samples: A1 (titanium nitride), B6 (chromium nitride), C1 (ion nitrided), D1 (diamond-like carbon), F1 (without coating) and G (conventional graphite for PEMFC bipolar plates); (b) PEMFC with AISI316L/TiN plates - Initial and after 500 hours of operation.(17)

-Figure 5(a) shows photomicrographs of a SOFC electrolyte-electrodes structure emphasizing the dense character of the electrolyte and the porosity nature of the electrodes.
-The research and production of EEA have benefited from the developments of the nanoscience and nanotechnology areas.
-In fact, several research lines have been dedicated to the development of anode materials which can directly electro-oxidize hydrocarbon fuels at intermediate temperatures (for ITSOFC) without carbon deposition, and to the development of cathode materials, which are active for oxygen electroreduction at these reduced temperatures.
-Figure 5(b) shows SOFC assembly schemes and Figure 5(c-d) shows some components of a SOFC stack.
+In the case of SOFC technology, Figure 6(a) shows photomicrographs of a SOFC electrolyte-electrodes structure emphasizing the dense character of the electrolyte and the porosity nature of the electrodes.
+The research and production of EEA have benefited from the developments of the nanoscience and nanotechnology areas.(18) In fact, several research lines have been dedicated to the development of anode materials which can directly electro-oxidize hydrocarbon fuels at intermediate temperatures (for ITSOFC) without carbon deposition, and to the development of cathode materials, which are active for oxygen electroreduction at these reduced temperatures.
+Figure 6(b) shows SOFC assembly schemes and Figure 6(c-d) shows some components of a SOFC stack.

-Each solid oxide single fuel cell includes yttria stabilized zirconia (YSZ), containing typically $8\text{mol}\%\ Y_2O_3$ , as the electrolyte; a ceramic-metal composite (cermet) comprised of Ni and YSZ as the anode; lanthanum strontium manganite (LSM) as the cathode; the interconnect material is alkali doped lanthanum chromite (LaCrO3); and glasses or glass-ceramics system as sealant for planar design.
-(18)
+Each solid oxide single fuel cell includes yttria stabilized zirconia (YSZ), containing typically 8mol% Y_2O_3 , as the electrolyte; a ceramic-metal composite (cermet) comprised of Ni and YSZ as the anode; lanthanum strontium manganite (LSM) as the cathode; the interconnect material is alkali doped lanthanum chromite (LaCrO3); and glasses or glass-ceramics system as sealant for planar design.(18)